erxes/erxes/docs/docs/contribute/contribute-to-codebase.md

 Thank you for considering contributing to erxes!
 This document will outline how to submit changes to this repository and which conventions to follow.
 If you are ever in doubt about anything, we encourage you to reach out by submitting an issue here or via <a href="https://discord.com/invite/aaGzy3gQK5" target="_blank">Discord</a>.
 If you're contributing to our documentation, make sure to also check out <a href="https://www.erxes.org/overview/deployment-overview" target="_blank">the contribution guidelines on our documentation website.</a>

-:::caution
+:::warning

 ## Prerequisites

-- You're familiar with GitHub Issues and Pull Requests
+- You have to be familiar with GitHub Issues and Pull Requests
-- You've read the <a href="https://www.erxes.org/overview/deployment-overview" target="_blank">docs</a>.
+- You should to read the <a href="https://www.erxes.org/overview/deployment-overview" target="_blank">docs</a>.
-- You've set up a test project with erxes
+- You make sure you set up a test project with erxes

 :::